alexandertrefz/essence/packages/website/diagnostics.md

 A complete default keeps its whole meaning as well — the Argument may be left out entirely, and an Argument that IS written may still be partial.

+A Case payload's `= { … }` is held to the same rule, and this code reports it
+too: the default may fill in some of the payload's members, and may not name a member the payload does not declare or give one a value of another Type.
+What it may SAY is narrower than what a Parameter's default may say — see `case-default-not-a-literal`.

 ### `return-type-mismatch`

 A `<-` yields a value that does not match the declared return Type.